Nutrition and Foods

 Career Opportunities

-- Community Dietitians work in public health agencies, health and fitness clubs, Women, Infants, and Children, and non-profit organizations with a focus on nutrition.
+- Community Dietitians work in public health agencies, health and fitness clubs, for the Women, Infants and Children Special Supplemental Nutrition Program (WIC), Supplemental Nutrition Assistance Program Education (SNAP-Ed) and other non-profit organizations with a focus on nutrition.
 They counsel people on food choices and direct programs in nutrition awareness and disease prevention.

-- Sports Dietitians work with professional sports teams, Olympic and/or university and college teams.
-They provide team and individual nutrition counseling, establish fueling stations, work with food service industry during travel, etc.
+- Sports Dietitians work with professional sports teams and Olympic and/or university and college teams.
+They provide team and individual nutrition counseling, establish fueling stations, work with the food service industry during travel, etc.

 - Consultant Dietitians are independent business people who work as consultants to sports teams, nursing homes, corporations, etc.